G

 Animals in North Korea

-Mating pairs both prepare their nests for their young and males also share incubating duties with females on occasion
+Mating pairs both prepare their nests for their young, and males also share incubating duties with females on occasion.

 Goshawk reproduction season can vary throughout the year.
 Northern goshawks in particular breed once per year between April and June.
 Mating pairs begin to prepare the nest up to two months in advance.
 They have very low rates of infidelity and copulate with the same mate some 500 to 600 times to produce a single clutch.
 This clutch only consists of about two to five eggs per season.
 The female is responsible for most of the incubation duties, but the male will sometimes take over for her and allow her to hunt.

 After about a month, the chicks will hatch from the eggs with their down feathers attached.
-Females will continue to provide care for them, while the male will hunt and provide food.
+Females will continue to provide care for them, while the males will hunt and provide food.
 The juveniles will tend to leave the nest about 30 to 50 days after hatching.
 Mortality rates are very high in the first year; many don’t survive into adulthood.
 It can take up to three years overall to reach full sexual maturity.
-The lifespan in the wild is thought to be at least 11 years old, but the maximum age in captivity is some 27 years old for the northern goshawk.
+The lifespan in the wild is thought to be at least 11 years, but the maximum age in captivity is some 27 years old for the northern goshawk.

 Population